open-life-science/open-life-science.github.io/_posts/2024-10-21-open-science-for-bioinformaticians.md

 ### Acknowledgements

-We appreciate the OLS (Open Life Science), Bioinformatics Hub of Kenya (BHKi), and all our speakers, facilitators, and participants' contributions to the workshop's success.
+We appreciate OLS (formerly Open Life Science), Bioinformatics Hub of Kenya (BHKi), and all our speakers, facilitators, and participants who contributed to making the workshop a success.
 This initiative marks a step forward in cultivating a generation of bioinformaticians who champion open science principles in Nigeria.